Iddings-Baldridge House

-The Iddings-Baldridge House is an historic, American home that is located in Milesburg in Centre County, Pennsylvania.
+The Iddings-Baldridge House is an historic home that is located in Milesburg in Centre County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1977.

 History and architectural features

 Built circa 1860, this historic home is a 2 1/2-story, rectangular brick building.
 It has a number of Greek Revival-style details, including a low-pitched, gable roof, a square plan, and a frieze beneath the eaves.
 The interior has a traditional Georgian center hall plan.
 Also located on the property is a Gothic Revival-style outbuilding.

-It was added to the National Register of Historic Places in 1977.